legumeinfo/pandagma/README.md

         cds_files_extra_free -- optional extra annotations, not constrained by chromosome match
 ```

 6. Start the run.
-The examples below assume a run using `config/Glycine_7_3.conf`
+The examples below assume a run using `$PANDAGMA_ROOT/config/Glycine_7_3.conf`

    This workflow is best run in an HPC environment.
 If your environment uses job scheduling such as slurm,
    then you will modify a batch submission script to submit and control the job.
 Examples are provided for
    calling the pandagma workflows using singularity and conda.

 7. Examine the output, and adjust parameters and possibly the initial chromosome correspondences.
-    Output will go into a directory composed from a provided prefix name (default "out") and
+    Output will go into a directory specified by the `-o OUT_DIR` option (default "./pandagma.out").
-    information about key parameter values, e.g.

-       out_Glycine_7_3_2

-    The summary of the run is given in the file stats.[parameters].txt .
+    The summary of the run is given in the file stats.txt .
 Look at the modal values
     in the histograms, the report of proportion of each assembly with matches, etc.
     One of the output files that may be of use in a subsequent run is observed_chr_pairs.tsv .
     This can indicate possible translocations among genomes in the input data.
 These values can be